Vyiel/RedTeamPets/README.md

 Run a sample malware from the same CMD.
 Quit the CMD once it's activities are over.
 This program will generate a Tree-Node structure JSON, that can be analyzed and referenced for building the custom EDR queries.

+Outis, A ransomware as a service.

+A Dedicated Ransomware with it's own C2 and parmanent sleep that only works on instruction from C2.
+Currently undetected with AV that remains unnamed.
+Instructions, Codes, Usage are separately written on the Documentation.txt file.